 #3.
 Nanobebe 2-pack Pacifiers

 You will also love the distinct shape of the pacifier, which allows it to fit like a glove in the mouth of babies.
 It stays on the mouth securely regardless of the movements your baby makes.
-It is also shaped in such a way that it helps in promoting oral development in newborns.
+This product also shaped in such a way that it helps in promoting oral development in newborns.

 It comes with one-piece construction, which is in accordance with the guidelines set by the American Academy of Pediatrics.
 It is also phthalate and BPA-free.